 - 1 lb.
 Sifted powdered sugar

 In a large mixing bowl, blend the Crisco, corn syrup, vanilla and salt on medium speed with a paddle attachment until smooth and well combined.
-Add the powdered sugar (minus a 1/3 of a cup) all at once.
-Mix on slow speed gradually increasing the speed to medium until well combined.
+Add the powdered sugar (minus a ⅓ of a cup) all at once.
+Mix on slow speed, gradually increasing the speed to medium until well combined.
 The mixture will form a smooth dough in the bottom of the bowl.
 Place the fondant on a cutting board or smooth surface and knead in a bit more sugar until the fondant is the consistency of putty.
-The fondant can now be rolled thin to decorate cookies, cakes or whatever confection you wish to decorate.
-It can be made ahead of time or stored in a cool dry place wrapped tightly and placed in an airtight container for later use.
+The fondant can now be rolled thinly to decorate cookies, cakes or whatever confection you wish to decorate.
+It can be made ahead of time or stored in a cool, dry place wrapped tightly and placed in an airtight container for later use.

 - 1 16 ounce package marshmallows (miniature or regular)

-- 2 lbs.
-Sifted confectioners sugar (reserving 1 cup)
+- 2 lbs. plus 1 cup of Sifted confectioners

-Notes: If you’re using an electric mixer, use a dough hook, which will prevent to dough from traveling up the beaters.
-To color some of the fondant, add food coloring and knead to the desired color.
+Notes: If you’re using an electric mixer, use a dough hook, which will prevent the dough from traveling up the beaters.
+To color some of the fondant, add food coloring and knead it into the fondant to the desired color.

 I genuinely had a lot of fun using my two homemade fondants on my favorite butter cookies.
-The homemade fondant is much less expensive and is so much better than the store bought variety.
+Homemade fondant is much less expensive and is so much better than the store bought variety.